shybovycha/shybovycha.github.io/_posts/2016-03-22-writing-fast-and-beautiful-code-with-c-and-d.markdown

 }
 {% endhighlight %}

+The `@disable` annotation marks the method *(in our case - constructor of a `Video` class)* to be excluded from code generation.
+So in our case we won't have a default constructor for `Video` class, which D generates for us implicitly.
+And when we try to link our code, linker can not find the code for a no-argument constructor.
+So we then have two options: either we define a no-argument, "default" constructor in our C++ library, **or** we prevent D from generating it for us.

 Yeah!
 Our code compiled and linked successfully!
-Let's run it:
+Now let's run it:

 {% highlight bash %}
 [2]    99945 segmentation fault  ./video_reader
 {% endhighlight %}

 What?
 Wrong again?!
 Okay, that's really strange.
-And no debugging information.
+And no debugging information provided.
-Adding some debugging `writeln()`'s shows it's caused by the `getFrameCount()` method call:
+Adding some debugging info with `writeln()`'s shows it's caused by the `getFrameCount()` method call:

 {% highlight d %}
 void main()